Uptaker/ELU/retrieval-practice-en.md

 ### Experiment 2

 #### Procedure
-We carried out a second experiment to replicate the results of our first experiment and extend them in three ways:
+The second experiment meant to replicate the results of the first experiment and extend them in three ways:
-- Generalize our results to texts that represent different knowledge structures commonly found in science education (because under some circumstances the effectiveness of different learning activities can depend on the structure of the materials that students are learning)
+- Generalize results to texts that represent different knowledge structures commonly found in science education. (because under some circumstances the effectiveness of different learning activities can depend on the structure of the materials that students are learning)
-- We examined the relative effectiveness of retrieval practice and elaborative concept mapping for each individual learner (to determine the robustness of our retrieval practice effects)
+- Examine the relative effectiveness of retrieval practice and elaborative concept mapping for each individual learner (to determine the robustness of our retrieval practice effects)
-- Assessed long-term learning with two different final test formats (short-answer test and concept-map test)
+- Assess long-term learning with two different final test formats (short-answer test and concept-map test)

 #### Result
-- Initial level of performance favored the concept mapping condition (concept-map test)
+- Initial level of performance favored the concept mapping condition `concept-map test`
-- Retrieval practice produced better performance than elaborative concept mapping for both types of science text (short-answer test)
+- Retrieval practice produced better performance than elaborative concept mapping for both types of science text `short-answer test`
 - Across the two text formats, the advantage of retrieval practice was again large
 - Practicing retrieval during original learning produced better performance than engaging in elaborative study by creating concept maps during original learning
 - Most students did not expect that retrieval practice would be more effective than elaborative concept mapping, but in fact it was.